-In the summer of 2017, Carleton students broke new ground and discover what it meant to breath the air, touch the water and feel the spirit of Canada's North.
+In the summer of 2017, Carleton students broke new ground and discovered what it meant to breathe the air, touch the water and feel the spirit of Canada's North.
 Now this journey continues.

 There is such power in these narratives and, like all strong forces, there is potential to produce good – by encouraging an appreciation of the land and the people who inhabit it -- and to also inflict harm -- by limiting narratives and, by extension, our understanding, accountability and actions.